Training Programs

 - The importance of supporting well-being in the workplace

-- How to recognise mental ill health more broadly as well as for those on the autism spectrum
+- How to recognise mental ill health more broadly as well as for those who are Autistic

-- Strategies to support the mental health of yourself, your colleagues, or your employees on the autism spectrum
+- Strategies to support the mental health of yourself, your colleagues, or your Autistic employees.

 This training is based on the evidence-based content developed for the "Supporting a Neurodiverse Workforce: A mental health and well-being resource and training package" project.
 It was developed with generous support from DXC Technology and ANZ Bank in partnership with OTARC.